decentraland/adr/docs/ADR-73-ab-testing.md

 ]
 ```

-And send it in the prop `featureFlags` this way we can easy search feature flags and or variant.
+And send it in the prop `featureFlags` this way we can easily search feature flags and/or variants.

 ```ts
 analytics.track(